Our Favorite West Maui Luaus

-With some of the most photogenic sunset views on the island, this popular local luau takes guests on a thrilling voyage through Polynesia with beautiful dance performances, musical highlights, pre-show activities and aloha.
-Greeted with a shell lei, guests of this recognized local luau will also be treated to a traditional imu ceremony and unearthing of the pua’a, as well as hula dancing, rhythmic drums, enchanting Samoan fire knife dancing finale and swaying palms under the stars in an unforgettable setting.
-Showcasing the Hawaiian, Tahitian, New Zealand and Samoan cultures, other luau activities include hula lessons, lei making and temporary tribal tattoos for all members of your group.
+With some of the most photogenic sunset views on the island, this popular local luau takes guests on a thrilling voyage through Polynesia with beautiful dance performances, musical highlights, pre-show activities, and aloha.
+Greeted with a shell lei, guests of this recognized local luau will also be treated to a traditional imu ceremony and an unearthing of the puaʻa, as well as hula dancing, rhythmic drums, enchanting Samoan fire knife dancing finale, and swaying palms under the stars in an unforgettable setting.
+Showcasing the Hawaiian, Tahitian, New Zealand, and Samoan cultures, other luau activities include hula lessons, lei making, and temporary tribal tattoos for all members of your group.

 Maui Nui Luau

-A favorite for families, couples and groups of friends, the Maui Nui Luau features a fresh flower lei greeting, a plethora of entertaining, crowd-pleasing commentary, traditional dance performances, a Samoan fire knife dance, and classic Hawaiian and Polynesian songs.
-Learn about the story of Maui, the Hawaiian demigod, as well as the stories, culture and history that shaped the Polynesian Islands.
-Sit back and enjoy pre-show activities like an imu ceremony, bookmark making, Hawaiian games and Polynesian arts and crafts, as well as a three course meal and open bar.
+A favorite for families, couples, and groups of friends, the Maui Nui Luau features a fresh flower lei greeting, a plethora of entertaining, crowd-pleasing commentary, traditional dance performances, Samoan fire knife dancing, and classic Hawaiian and Polynesian songs.
+Learn about the story of Maui, the Hawaiian demigod, as well as the stories, culture, and history that shaped the Polynesian Islands.
+Sit back and enjoy pre-show activities like an imu ceremony, bookmark making, Hawaiian games, and Polynesian arts and crafts, as well as a three-course meal and open bar.

-Currently held every Wednesday, the Maui Nui Luau’s highlights include private table seating and free entrance for children 5 and under.
-Guests will enjoy their own private table, personalized service and three delectable courses while stories, culture, and incredible performances provide a plethora of entertainment..
+Currently held every Monday, Wednesday, and Friday, the Maui Nui Luau’s highlights include private table seating and free entrance for children 5 and under.
+Guests will enjoy their own private table, personalized service, and three delectable courses while stories, culture, and incredible performances provide a plethora of entertainment.

 We hope this helped you narrow down your possible luau options for west Maui’s Lahaina Town, and wish you all a lovely adventure and aloha experience on The Valley Isle.
 Remember to reserve your luau spots early, and share your experiences with us!
 Mahalo for reading, and a hui hou.